 Historically, SEPD and SHEPD have been managerially and operationally run under the governance of their parent company, Scottish and Southern Energy Power Distribution Limited ("SSEPD"), along with SSE's Transmission business.
-During the year, there has been a governance restructure to formally separate the Distribution and Transmission businesses following a partial divestment of the Transmission business by SSE in November 2022.
+During the previous year, there was a governance restructure to formally separate the Transmission and Distribution businesses following a minority stake sale in the Transmission business by SSE which completed in November 2022.
 From the end of October 2022, SEPD and SHEPD have been operating under their own governance structure, being the legal entities which are themselves the licence holders.
+Since April 2023, these arrangements have been formalised and both licence holders now sit under and report to SSEN Distribution Limited ("SSEND"), a new intermediate Distribution parent company.